Marine Mammal Commission

 The Arctic marine environment is changing rapidly.
 The most obvious indicator of such change is the dramatic reduction of seasonal sea-ice, but many other aspects of Arctic marine ecosystems are being profoundly altered.
 The impacts of these changing environmental conditions on marine mammals may be exacerbated by the rapid changes in human activity that they make possible (e.g., expansion of shipping and offshore energy exploration, mining, commercial fishing, coastal development and tourism).

 Several species of marine mammals are adapted to Arctic conditions and are therefore bound to lose resilience as those conditions change or disappear.
-Further, native communities in the Arctic depend on marine mammals for subsistence and cultural fulfillment.
-The loss of sea-ice is degrading or eliminating important habitat of marine mammals that use sea-ice and snow cover for resting, molting, hunting, reproduction, and refuge from predators (e.g., polar bears, walruses, ringed and bearded seals).
+Further, Indigenous communities in the Arctic depend on marine mammals for subsistence and cultural identify.
+The loss of sea-ice is degrading or eliminating important habitat of marine mammals that use sea-ice and snow cover for foraging, resting, molting, reproduction, and refuge from predators (e.g., polar bears, walruses, ringed and bearded seals).
 The long-term consequences of climate change for other species, including bowhead and beluga whales and seasonal visitors such as gray whales and humpback whales, are less clear.
 However, virtually all marine mammals are likely to be affected at least indirectly by the rapid ecosystem-level changes that are underway—as a result of warming temperatures, ocean acidification, longer seasons of open water, and thinner sea-ice.

 Unique among federal agencies, the Commission is also responsible for recommending provisions that ensure the availability of marine mammals for Alaska Native subsistence and cultural purposes.
 Accordingly, the Marine Mammal Commission has a longstanding commitment to support the assessment of marine mammal stocks and the management of risks to marine mammals and subsistence communities in a changing Arctic.